haani-niyaz/devops-journal/_posts/2016-07-05-learning-angularjs-part-1.markdown

 ## Summary

 In this introductory aritcle we looked at some Angular concepts and specific examples to illustrate how they all work together.
-Equipped with this understanding lets expand it further in the next article [Learning AngularJS: Part II]({% post_url 2016-07-07-learning-angularjs-part-2 %})

 #### Learning Resources: